‘There is light at the end of the tunnel’, Harry says on surprise Ukraine trip

 “Open up to your friends and family, because in doing so you give them permission to do the same.”

-He was hosted at a fundraising lunch in support of the Superhumans Centre in Lviv, which he visited in April this year, where he met patients and medical professionals to learn about the services that are provided there.
+He was hosted at a fundraising lunch in support of the Superhumans Centre in Lviv, which he visited in April, where he met patients and medical professionals to learn about the services provided there.

 “We can continue to humanise the people involved in this war and what they are going through.